June is Pride Month, which means it's time to celebrate the members of the LGBTQ+ community in a big way.

-Sure, this on-again-off-again couple have had some volatile moments in the Showtime series, but there’s no denying that Ian (Cameron Monaghan) and Mickey (Noel Fisher) love each other.
-Thankfully they’ll both be returning for the show’s upcoming 10th season for more Shameless shenanigans.
+Sure, this on-again-off-again couple has had some volatile moments in the Showtime series, but there’s no denying that Ian (Cameron Monaghan) and Mickey (Noel Fisher) love each other.
+Thankfully, their love won out as the pair wed in the show’s 10th season.
+Fans will have to wait and see how their story ends when Shameless returns for its final season.

 Denise (Master of None)

-It may be a while before — and if — we see Denise (Lena Waithe) again, but this Master of None character still stands out years after her infamous “Thanksgiving” episode in which she comes out to her family.
+It may be a while before we see Denise (Lena Waithe) again (if at all), but this Master of None character still stands out years after her infamous “Thanksgiving” episode in which she comes out to her family.

 Sadie (Good Girls)

-In Season 2 of NBC’s hit series, Isaiah Stannard’s character Sadie took a huge step when they told mom Annie (Mae Whitman) that they were felt as though they were a boy.
-Sadie set a courageous example at a young age and the action deserves all of the applause.
+In Season 2 of NBC’s hit series, Isaiah Stannard’s character Sadie took a huge step by telling mom Annie (Mae Whitman) he identifies as a boy.
+He set a courageous example at a young age and the action deserves all of the applause.
+In Season 3, Stannard made a debut as Ben.

 Captain Raymond Holt (Brooklyn Nine-Nine)

-This matter-of-fact police captain has brought the laughs in his time at the nine-nine.
-Fans were granted more time with the favorite when the show was revived by NBC and can look forward to more from Holt (Andre Braugher) when the show returns for another season.
+This matter-of-fact police captain has brought the laughs in his time at the Nine-Nine.
+Fans were granted more time with the favorite when the show was revived by NBC and can look forward to more from Holt when the show returns for another season.

 Lord John Grey (Outlander)